 “Gurjas, can she see outside of her space in the Medium?”

-He hadn’t told anybody.
-He’d refused to tell me.
+But he hadn’t told anybody.
+He’d refused to tell me until now.

 I’d fallen into Jaylie’s endless, bottomless void, an unexpected stranger, and her unstable, unleashed thoughts had been a maelstrom.
 And that was what happened with Sulfurs, wasn’t it?
 Unstable thoughts ran amok like microphone static or speaker fuzz.
 The kind of unstable thoughts you might get from a lonely girl.
 I didn’t know what the other things in there had been, but not all of them had been human.